Bear Viewing

 Whether you laugh, cry, or tremble in the presence of bears, being with them is an exciting and life-changing experience.

 Several years ago I began a search that would lead me down a path that I believed to be unique: a wildlife guide and researcher.
 At that time my knowledge of bears was in its infancy.
 I read a few books and articles, contacted a few professionals, and took a course in bear guiding & safety.
 When I was hired for my first bear-viewing job, it didn’t take me long to become very interested in bear behavior, and in particular how they communicate.
 So began my quest to better understand them, and in turn, make me a better guide.
-Needless to say, I fell in love with bears.
+Needless to say, I fell in love.

 Now, years later, I still hold onto my appreciation for the hardships that bears endure.
 I continue to marvel at their intelligence, problem-solving skills, determination, and perseverance.
 What some may see as a ‘lazy bear’ I see as a master of energy conservation.
 More than any photographic experience, I hope to share this passion with my guests.